Prof A Seshia and Professor E A Hall

 - Detection in resource limited settings

 The coursework will be assessed on two marked assignments.
 The first assignment will involve a laboratory session illustrating the functional demonstration of glucose sensor technology.
-This assignment will be marked on individual reports handed in Monday 13 February.
 The second assignment will involve a laboratory session illustrating the principle of a quartz crystal microbalance and related acoustic sensor technologies.
-This assignment will be marked on individual reports to be handed in Wednesday 15 March.

 Wed week 9